-*The university will be closed starting at the close of business on Thursday, Dec.
-22, 2016, through Monday, Jan.
-2, 2017.
-Temple will reopen Tuesday, Jan.
-3, 2017.
-For employees, this means that in addition to the holidays already offered, Temple employees will have paid days off on Dec.
-27, 28, 29 and 30 this year.
+The University will be closed starting at the close of business on Friday, December 22, 2017 through Monday, January 1, 2018.
+The University will reopen on Tuesday, January 2, 2018.
+For employees, this means that in addition to the holidays already offered, Temple employees will have paid days off on December 27, 28 and 29 this year.
 Any employee required to work during this period will receive compensatory time rather than holiday or overtime pay.

-Note that employees of the offices of Campus Safety Services and Facilities Management will be scheduled off in accordance with the needs of those departments and the applicable collective bargaining agreements.
-Additionally, the School of Medicine and the School of Podiatric Medicine may issue separate policies regarding closing days.
+Please note that employees of the Office of Campus Safety Services and Facilities Management will be scheduled off in accordance with the needs of those departments and the applicable collective bargaining agreements.
+Also, the School of Medicine and the School of Podiatric Medicine may issue separate policies regarding closing days.
 Personnel at those locations will receive scheduling information from their supervisors.
 Finally, this memo does not apply to employees of the Temple University Health System.
 TUHS employees should receive separate information from the Health System regarding their scheduled holidays.

-The national observance of Martin Luther King’s birthday is Monday, Jan.
-16, 2017.
-Since the university does not generally observe federal holidays, including Columbus Day, Election Day, Presidents Day and Veterans Day, the national holiday observance of his birthday will also be a regular working day at Temple.
+The national observance of Dr. Martin Luther King, Jr.’s birthday will be on Monday, January 15, 2018.
+Since the University does not generally observe federal holidays, including Columbus Day, Presidents Day, Veterans Day, and Election Day, the national holiday observance of Dr. King’s birthday will be a regular working day at the University.

-If you have any questions regarding the observance of Martin Luther King Day, please contact the Human Resources, Labor Relations area at extension 7-2290.
+If you have any questions regarding the observance of Dr. Martin Luther King Day, please contact the Human Resources, Labor Relations area at extension 7-2290.

 Faculty members who conduct classes on religious holidays are asked to be considerate of students who may request an absence or an adjustment to the scheduling of major presentations or examinations in observance of the holiday.